u-boot/u-boot/tools/buildman/buildman.rst

    You can download toolchains and update the [toolchain] section of the settings file to find them.

-   To make this easier, buildman can automatically download and install toolchains from kernel.org.
+   To make this easier, Buildman can automatically download and install toolchains from kernel.org.
 First list the available architectures::

       $ ./tools/buildman/buildman --fetch-arch list